DATA MARKETPLACE ADMINISTRATION

 Great!
 Now it's time to start the tutorial!

-1. For starting this web tool in a local installation, you have to open the Denodo Platform Control Center, and start the Data Catalog.
-Once it changes the status to "Running", click the Data Catalog link to open the Web tool (by default: https://127.0.0.1:9090/denodo-data-catalog).
+1. For starting this web tool in a local installation, you have to open the Denodo Platform Control Center, and start the Data Marketplace.
+Once it changes the status to "Running", click the Data Marketplace link to open the Web tool (by default: https://127.0.0.1:9090/denodo-data-catalog).

-Now login to the Data Catalog using the standard login details (admin/admin):
+2. Now login to the Data Marketplace using the standard login details (admin/admin):

-The first time you login to the Data Catalog, you will notice the Synchronize Metadata popup window.
-This needs to be run when you open the Data Catalog for the first time, in order to ensure that the Data Catalog reflects the latest state of the Denodo Virtual DataPort server you are connected to.
+The first time you login to the Data Marketplace, you will notice the Metadata synchronization popup window.
+This needs to be run when you open the Data Marketplace for the first time, in order to ensure that the Data Marketplace reflects the latest state of the Denodo Virtual DataPort server you are connected to.

 1. Click the Synchronize the metadata now link.